hypertidy/vapour/cran-comments.md

+## vapour 0.9.2

+New submission after confirmation on mac builder.

+Thanks!

 ## vapour 0.9.1

 New version to address Additional Issues on CRAN.
 I've tested for lossy casts on clang with -Wconversion.

 Thank you!